 You may have heard that PPI wasn't always sold well by banks.
-In December 2010 the Financial Services Authority (FSA) brought in new rules which gave banks clear instructions in how to respond to complaints from customers about the mis-selling of PPI.
+In December 2010 the Financial Conduct Authority (FCA) brought in new rules which gave banks clear instructions in how to respond to complaints from customers about the mis-selling of PPI.

 If you're concerned about the way PPI was sold to you by Capital One please read on to find out how we can help.